confinlay/confinlay.github.io/src/content/projects/thesis-final-plan/index.md

 *(for this project, we don’t consider rule-based methods)*

 There are many approaches to **feature attribution.** Classic methods include LIME and SHAP, which are perturbation-based and game theory-based, respectively.
-This both involve making many alterations to the input and observing the results.
+They both involve making many different alterations to the input and observing the effects on the output.

 There are also gradient-based approaches:  in its simplest form, this involves backpropagating the gradients of the prediction with respect to the input features.
 GRAD-cam upsamples the gradients of the prediction with respect to the final layer to the input dimensions, producing a coarse heatmap of importance.
 Integrated gradients (INTGRAD) involves moving from a null point (e.g. a black image for image data) to the data point of interest, and observing the gradients of the prediction at each step.
 All these gradients along the path are integrated, producing a saliency map over the input dimensions.